 Results of these tests will vary from patient to patient, depending on age, genetics, severity of your condition, and other health factors.

 Common side effects include slight pain, redness, bruising, or bleeding at injection sites.

 Severe side effects are extremely rare.
 But if you experience any of these side effects, don't wait - get emergency medical attention right away:

 You don't have to live with chronic pain.
 Dr. Truong uses advanced modern technology to test, evaluate, and identify your condition so you can take the first steps toward reducing or eliminating your pain.
 Nerve conduction testing and electromyography are among today's top methods for pinpointing pain triggers so Dr. Truong can begin treating them.

-To discover how NCS and EMG can help you find the relief you've been seeking, speak with our skilled, compassionate professionals at Truong Rehabilitation Center today by calling (540) 374-3164 or contact us here.
+To discover how NCS and EMG can help you find the relief you've been seeking, speak with our skilled, compassionate professionals at Truong Rehabilitation Center today by contacting us here.

 Fax: (540) 899-1342